How much did Microsoft pay for Activision Blizzard? Answered - Gamepur

 No word on the future of the employees at Activision Blizzard, though the deal has confirmed that CEO Bobby Kotick will remain on board for the time being and report directly to Xbox boss Phil Spencer.
 Kotick has had multiple calls for his resignation but has so far resisted attempts to oust him.

-Last year, Phil Spencer said that the reports of a toxic and discriminatory workplace culture had caused Microsoft to evaluate “all aspects of [Xbox’s] relationship with Activision Blizzard and making ongoing proactive adjustments” but that concern appears to have been satisfied enough for this massive acquisition to go through.
-We will all have to wait and see what the fall out from this deal will be and the impact it will have on the gaming industry at large, but it is a major shake up at two of the biggest video game companies on the planet.
+Last year, Phil Spencer said that the reports of a toxic and discriminatory workplace culture had caused Microsoft to evaluate “all aspects of [Xbox’s] relationship with Activision Blizzard and making ongoing proactive adjustments,” but that concern appears to have been satisfied enough for this massive acquisition to go through.
+Obviously, we won’t know the full fallout from this deal for some time yet, but it is a major shake-up at two of the biggest video game companies on the planet.